pavel-b-kr12/LEDController2812IR/README.md

 # Universal LEDController2812
 ![](USB_serial_control_settings.jpg)

-~~Simple~~ The most universal and flexible controller for LED stripes with support of IR, WiFi, serial, keypad shield LCD, 3 or 5-buttons, USB control.
+~~Simple~~ The most universal and flexible controller sofware for LED stripes with support of IR, WiFi, serial, keypad shield LCD, 3 or 5-buttons, USB control.
 Can use arduino on atmega, ESP8266, ESP32 with ws2812b ws2811 and other that is supported by FastLED library.
  Includes a lot of effects, tools to create collection and visualize it.

 ### if you have interesting effects or need some new - tell me

+### notable features
+*💎 save/load, quick access slots
+*💎 ESP8266, ESP32, atmega168, atmega328, atmega2560 .... support as NodeMCU, pro mini, nano, uno ...
+*💎 color by music or other input sensors
+*💎 plot power, power by color chennels, leds as your led assembly geometry
+* lightweight binary Serial protocol and UDP WIFi
+*💎 send LEDs data or control over WiFi with external MCU's dedicated for rendering pixels *💎 test/debug effects and LEDs constructions (how it looks like in circle or cube) without LED stripes or without MCU at all.

 ### Сoncept
 There are save/load slots, many effects, each rich of settings.